U Opinion | Architects' Tea House: Revival and Renovation of Old Urban Areas

 Partner of MAT Office

-Since revival is mentioned, it means that the area was prosperous and it declined, and it takes a course to revive it.
+Since revival was mentioned, it means that the area was prosperous and was declined, and it takes its course to revive it.
 When does any urban area need revival?
 In my opinion, it needs revival when the forms and contents of the urban area are “separate”.
-At this moment, it needs revival or “renovation”.
-In a word, it must be changed in terms of forms or contents, and its vital and valuable parts shall be remained.
+At this moment, it needs revival or renovation.
+In summary, it must be changed in terms of forms or contents, and its vital and valuable parts shall remain.